 Held at a petting zoo, you have Macie’s parents in costumes dancing and acting, Macie herself in a little girl’s ballerina birthday dress complete with plastic crown.

-Ginger fearing for her friend’s embarrassment attends and shockingly the party is a success as their classmates think it is all a gag and a jokingly themed party.
+Ginger fearing for her friend’s embarrassment attends and is shocked the party is a success as their classmates think it is all a jokingly themed party.
 I am sure this is meant to be some kind of commentary about how people should just be allowed to be themselves, but when coupled with an early speech that Macie gave about how her parents finally are showing her attention, it feels like a mismatched moral.
-Like it is just Macie just wanting her parent to not be upset with her.
+Like it is just Macie wanting her parents to not be upset with her.

-At the end of the party (and the conclusion of Carls subplot that involves a naked molerat) Ginger apologizes and give Macie a sweater labeling her as a teen with Macie saying she will tell her parents the truth.
-An ending I’m not sure it was really planned.
-With all the drama proceeding it.
-It feels like they read the script and didn’t like where it was left originally. it doesn’t feel genuine but I am SO relieved that this won’t become the norm.
+At the end of the party (and the conclusion of Carl’s subplot that involves a naked molerat) Ginger apologizes and give Macie a sweater labeling her as a teen with Macie saying she will tell her parents the truth.
+An ending I’m not sure was really planned.
+With all the drama proceeding it, the ending feels like they read the script and didn’t like where it was left.
+It doesn’t feel genuine but I am SO relieved that this won’t become the norm.

 So that is Family Therapy.
-It is interesting, sad, and dare I say great story idea.
-The only thing that makes it a cringe thing to watch for me is the montage of this girl desperate for parental love and attention, taking it in any form.
-I really enjoy showing this episode to people after they see a few episodes of the series, while I understand if not everyone thinks that it is as awkward as I do, I find the sadness felt for Macie, and the ability by many to relate to her it to be a general thing.
+It is interesting, sad, and dare I say a great story idea.
+The only thing that makes it a cringe laden thing to watch for me is the montage of this girl desperate for parental love and attention, taking it in any form, no matter how bizarre.
+I really enjoy showing this episode to people after they see a few episodes of the series cause while I understand if not everyone thinks that it is as awkward as I do, I find the sadness felt for Macie, and the ability by many to relate to her it to be one of the strengths of the show.

 Being young and weird can suck.
-The support of one’s family and friends is how a lot of people make it from their day to day, and when your own parents forget you… maybe being a 6-year-old loved by them is just what you need for a bit.
+The support of family and friends is how a lot of people make it from their day to day, and when your own parents forget you, maybe being a 6-year-old loved by them is just what you need for a bit.